 (i) to provide guidance on the course of action to be taken in a crisis situation;

 (ii) to enable ABTA Mentors to identify the limits to the support which they can provide and the appropriateness of referring an individual on to other agencies or services.

-3.1 In a situation where it is believed that a person’s behaviour presents an immediate risk to themselves or others the Emergency Services should be contacted by dialling 000 while keeping the person on the live chat.
-The Emergency Operator will be able to assist you with asking questions of the person so the appropriate action can be taken.
+3.1 In a situation where it is believed that a person’s behaviour presents an immediate risk to themselves or others the following process should be followed.
+Please note that while this is a suggested order of events, the order of the tasks may change depending on the situation:

 3.2 The ABTA Executive Committee should also be notified of the details of the incident and any action taken using the Crisis Incident Report Form.